Come work in the exciting, evolving area of national security law.

 Your write-on packet will be graded blindly.
 A score will be calculated based on the quality of your response to the write-on topic and your answers to Bluebook exercises.
-Your write-on packet will make up 75% of your score (65% for your comment and 10% for your Bluebook exercises), and your GPA will make up the remaining 25%.

 Applicants with the highest scores will receive the strongest consideration for membership.
 Applicants may also submit an optional résumé and statement of interest.
 This portion of the application is optional, and you will not be penalized if you choose not to submit a response.
 However, this is an opportunity for you to tell us what interests you in the National Security Law Journal.
 Your response can help distinguish you as a potential Candidate Member and will be taken into consideration when extending offers.
 The statement of interest, if submitted, should be 250 words or less.
-For your résumé and statement of interest, please do not include your name on either document.
+For your résumé and statement of interest, please do not include your name or other identifying information on either document.
 This policy is to ensure the blind grading system is not compromised.